jkwaweru/hero-squad/README.md

 When the player tries to assign another hero to the squad Then the player receives an error message indicating that the squad is already full

-#### Feature: Missions and Challenges

-Scenario: Complete a mission successfully
-Given the player is on the mission page
-And the squad is prepared for the mission
-When the player initiates the mission
-Then the player receives mission details and objectives And the squad engages in battles and completes the objectives And the player receives rewards upon successful completion

 ## Setup/Installation Requirements

 To run the Hero Squad game on your local machine, you need to have the following prerequisites installed: